Efficiency in the Serverless Cloud Paradigm: A Survey on the Reusing and Approximation Aspects: Potential Future Research Directions

-Current serverless and FaaS solutions are not designed for (and cannot natively support) IOT devices.
-For instance, in a FaaS-based application that needs to persist the frame-rate of a security camera, the programmer should resort to other cloud service, \eg AWS RDS \cite{awsrds}, to persist the state information.
-This makes the development and maintenance of serverless IOT-based applications difficult and cumbersome.
-To ease the management of data sources (\eg IOT devices) and accelerate the development of new services for them, a higher level of abstraction is desired that, in addition to hiding the resource allocation details, it can hide the details of device management and preserving its state from the users.
+Current serverless and FaaS solutions are not designed for (and cannot natively support) data-centric applications or \textit{state data}.
+The developers have to intervene and undergo the burden of managing the application data using separate cloud services, \eg AWS RDS \cite{awsrds}, to persist the state information.
+Apart from the data aspect, current FaaS systems do not offer any built-in semantics to limit the access to the internal, a.k.a. private, mechanics of the functions.
+However, providing unrestricted access to the developer team has known side effects, such as function invocation in an unintended context, and data corruption via direct data manipulation.
+To overcome such side effects, developers again need to intervene and undergo the burden of configuring external services, such as AWS IAM \cite{awsiam} and API gateway \cite{awsgateway}, to enable access control.
+This makes the development and maintenance of serverless applications difficult and cumbersome.
+To ease the management of data and accelerate the development of new services for them, a higher level of abstraction is desired that, in addition to hiding the resource allocation details, it can hide the details of access control and preserve its state from the users.

-To natively support serverless IOT (and data-centric) application development, we envisage that in the future serverless platforms, the concept of \emph{object} can be borrowed from the Object-Oriented Programming, as the first-class citizen to encapsulate both computations (functions) and state within a single object entity, and offer the notion of \emph{Object-as-a-Service} (OaaS).
-OaaS enables users (service providers) to configure an IOT device (\eg security camera) or a data source (\eg video content) in form of objects with various attributes (\eg recording frame-rate) and then bind functions (\eg face detection) to it.
-In addition, OaaS opens the gate for inheritance of properties and functions across objects, thereby, making it more convenient for users to organize and manage multiple data sources.
-For instance, a serverless platform can offer a builtin live-streaming object that includes basic live-streaming attributes and functions.
-Then, based on the sub-class and super-class relationship, new user-defined objects can be constructed with new (and override) functions, while inheriting the basic functionalities from the super-class.
+To natively support serverless data-centric application development, we envisage that in the future serverless platforms, the concept of \emph{object} can be borrowed from the Object-Oriented Programming, as the first-class citizen to encapsulate both computing (functions) and state (data) within a single object entity, and offer the notion of \emph{Object-as-a-Service} (OaaS) \cite{wis23}.
+OaaS will be the next generation of the BaaS part of the serverless system that not only will handle the state management and persistence with minor user intervention, but also will offer a high level of abstraction to the user.